lorenghoh/sam-ubc/README_CMAKE.md

  2. Edit SRC/domain.f90 to set domain size and number of sub-domains

- 3. Edit CMakeLists.txt and set the corresponding netcdf and openmpi library links (Intel compilers recommended)
+ 3. Edit CMakeLists.txt and set the corresponding NETCDF and openMPI library links (Intel compilers recommended)

  4. Use cmake_snippets from the repository